aminry/amin-roudaki/content/pages/posts/labdas-basics.md

 The only case that you might want to no use a method reference is when we are dealing with a method which the full name is longer than the lambda.
 For example: MyLongClassName::operate(i) can be replaced with i -> operate(i)

-#### Complex expressions in method references

-You can put an expression of unlimited complexity before the `::` of a method reference, but please don't.
-If the expression is complex, it's clearer to store that result in a local variable and use `localVar::`, because it more clearly separates the code that executes *now* from the code that executes *later*.

 #### Avoid storing a lambda expression in a variable {#prefer-method-references}

 You may encounter code like this: